MICHELLE MERLINDT's Story Poems

 A performance of the story poem in full.

-This video is of an informal "rehearsal" night at a tiny theatre where, thanks to the kindness of the manager, lots of people get stage experience and the chance to be filmed in front of an audience.
+This video is a few years old at this point but I still like it even though I've changed and improved quite a bit since then.
+It is of an informal "rehearsal" night, basically an "open mic" at a tiny theatre where, thanks to the kindness of the eccentric manager, lots of people get stage experience and the chance to be filmed in front of an audience.
 I am on stage right from the beginning (that's me in the red skirt).
 My performance ends at 25:42.
-The video continues for another hour but I don't return.
-Other performers followed me.